virtual-labs/exp-syntax-and-coding-process-smart-contracts-au/experiment/experiment-name.md

-<h2>Understanding  the concepts of smart-contract using solidity</h2>
+<h2>Understanding the Concepts of Smart Contracts Using Solidity</h2>